-For tax years beginning on or after January 1, 2003, a claim for refund of tax paid must be made within three years from the later date of either payment of the tax or the due date of the income tax return (including extensions which have been granted).
-For example, if payments were made with respect to the 2010 calendar year on or before September 15, 2011 (extended due date for the 2010 tax year), the taxpayer must file any claim for refund by September 15, 2014.
+refund of tax paid must be made within three years from the later from the exercise of stock options that were earned in Georgia in date of either payment of the tax or the due date of the income tax a prior year is required to pay tax on the income, but only if the return (including extensions which have been granted).
+For prior year's income exceeds the lesser of: 1) 5 percent of the example, if payments were made with respect to the 2011 calendar income received by the person in all places during the current year on or before September 17, 2012 (extended due date for the 2011 tax year), the taxpayer must file any claim for refund by September 15, 2015.